Comparisons12 min read

 Build-A-Plan From $1/location/month Flexible

-Hot take: Honestly, I think Windscribe's R.O.B.E.R.T. feature is one of the most underrated tools in the entire VPN space right now.
-I've tested ad-blockers baked into at least a dozen VPNs, and most of them are pure afterthoughts — a checkbox feature that blocks maybe 60% of what uBlock Origin would catch.
+Worth mentioning: I think Windscribe's R.O.B.E.R.T. is genuinely one of the most underrated features in the entire VPN space.
+I've tested ad blockers built into a dozen different VPNs, and most feel like checkbox features — blocking maybe 60% of what a real ad blocker catches.
 R.O.B.E.R.T. is different.
-It's configurable, it's maintained, and it actually works.
+It's configurable, it gets updated, and it actually works when you need it.

 Feature-by-Feature Breakdown